Fossj117/fossj117.github.io/_posts/2023-10-16-tech-economics-goverance-reading.md

 * Writing from the [collective intelligence project](https://cip.org/)
 * [*The Descent of Icarus*](https://www.amazon.com/Descent-Icarus-Transformation-Contemporary-Democracy/dp/067419828X) by Ezrahi is something I want to re-read in more depth.
 * [Metagov](https://metagov.pubpub.org/participate) projects.
+* Zuckerman's writing on Digital Public Infrastructure ([for example](https://knightcolumbia.org/content/the-case-for-digital-public-infrastructure))
+* In general, I want to strengthen my foundations in political and democratic theory.

 I will plan to keep updating this post as we make progress.
 If you have suggestions or are interested in reading/discussing on these themes as well, please reach out (fossj117 at gmail dot com).